ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 You may want to review the Learning Path [Getting Started with Oracle OCI](/learning-paths/servers-and-cloud-computing/csp/oci/) before you begin.

 Any computer which has the required tools installed can be used.
 The computer can be your desktop, laptop, or a virtual machine with the required tools.
+The command format assumes you are working on a Linux machine.

 Refer to the [Terraform install guide](/install-guides/terraform/) for instructions to install Terraform.

-You will need an [Oracle OCI account](https://login.oci.oraclecloud.com/) to complete this Learning Path.
-Create an account if you don’t have one.
+You will need an [Oracle OCI account](https://cloud.oracle.com/) to complete this Learning Path.
+[Create an account](https://signup.oraclecloud.com/) and use Oracle Cloud Free Tier if you don’t have an account yet.

-Before you begin, you will also need an SSH key pair.

 ## Acquire OCI Access Credentials